sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 This monumental achievement demonstrates both the power of collaborative mathematics and the deep structural unity underlying all finite groups.
 It provides a complete understanding of the fundamental symmetries that can exist in finite algebraic systems.

-## Algebraic Geometry and Modern Mathematics
+## Algebraic geometry and modern mathematics

 Modern algebraic geometry uses the language of abstract algebra to study geometric objects defined by polynomial equations.
 This field bridges algebra, geometry, and number theory in profound ways that continue to yield new insights.